 David Strathairn

-Also known for his lengthy work on television, he made his debut in the soap opera Search for Tomorrow in 1984.
-He portrayed Robert Wegler in the acclaimed HBO drama series The Sopranos (2004).
+Also known for his work on television, he made his debut in the soap opera Search for Tomorrow in 1984.
+He portrayed Robert Wegler in the HBO drama series The Sopranos (2004).
 He received a Primetime Emmy Award win and a Golden Globe Award nomination for his performance in the HBO television film Temple Grandin (2010).
 He portrayed John Dos Passos in the HBO film Hemingway & Gellhorn (2012).
-He's had recurring roles in the Syfy series Alphas (2011–2012), the NBC series The Blacklist (2015–2016), the Showtime series Billions (2017–2019), and the SyFy, then Amazon Prime Video, series The Expanse (2018–2019).
+He has had recurring roles in the Syfy series Alphas (2011–2012), the NBC series The Blacklist (2015–2016), the Showtime series Billions (2017–2019), and the SyFy, then Amazon Prime Video, series The Expanse (2018–2019).

 Biography from the Wikipedia article David Strathairn.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.